 A: Yes, olive oil is a good option for cooking, because it does not oxidize quickly under heat.
 Though uncooked olive oil has the highest possible concentration of antioxidants, cooking with olive oil is far better than cooking with unhealthy fats.

 Q: Are there benefits to drinking olive oil before bed?

-In that study, older adults who adhered to a mediterranian diet had better sleep quality, and had a lower risk of changes in sleep patterns over time, compared to adults who did not stick to a Mediterranian diet.
+In that study, older adults who adhered to a Mediterranean diet had better sleep quality, and had a lower risk of changes in sleep patterns over time, compared to adults who did not stick to a Mediterranean diet.